Related publications

 Most charities will only help you if you’re already getting all the benefits or other help you're entitled to.
 Before you apply for a grant from a charity, make sure you:

-If you need advice about what you could be claiming, call our Helpline on 0800 319 6789 and arrange to speak to an adviser.
+If you need advice about what you could be claiming, call our Helpline on 0800 319 6789 to speak to an adviser.

 Each charity will have its own application process.
 You may have to fill in an application form or write a personal letter.
 Ask your chosen charity how to apply.
 They may ask for evidence that you’ve been turned down for other funding or support.
 You may have to show proof of your income and savings.

 In some cases, you may have to apply through an intermediary.
 This could be your GP, a social worker, an advice worker or an organisation.
 The charity will tell you if you need to do this.
-You can also find details at Turn2us.
+You can also find details about how to apply for grants at Turn2us.

 Food banks provide emergency boxes of food to people in need.
 They may also offer other items, such as toilet paper, soap and pet food.
 Some food banks run advice sessions and may provide hot meals as well.
 Some also provide energy vouchers.